 The input factor distributions are set to be as representative as possible of the available data on the catchment and the associated uncertainties.
-Mean values are taken from the nominal scenario described in Section 2.2.
+Mean values are taken from the nominal scenario described in Sect.
+2.2.
 Distributions and standard deviations are assigned based on experimental measurements from the catchment of application, available scientific literature or expert knowledge.
 All assigned distributions and corresponding statistics are summarized in Appendix B.

-As commonly found in the literature (Coutadeur et al., 2002; Fox et al., 2010; Schwen et al., 2011; Dairon, 2015; Dubus et al., 2003; Dubus and Brown, 2002), a lognormal distribution is assigned to the saturated hydraulic conductivity K_s .
-A 20 % coefficient of variation (CV) is used so as to remain representative of each soil horizon hydrodynamic behavior.
-Distributions for Schaap-Van Genuchten parameters could not be found in the literature, thus empirical pore-connectivity parameter L is assigned a uniform distribution +/- 20% around the mean value (Zajac, 2010).
-As the matching point at saturation in modified Mualem Van Genuchten conductivity curve Ko has the same physical meaning than Ks, a log-normal distribution is also assigned to this parameter and a 20 % CV is set.
-Saturated water content thetas, residual water content thetar, Van Genuchten parameter mn and air-entry pressure hq are assigned normal distributions (Schwen et al., 2011; Alletto et al., 2015; Dairon, 2015; Gatel et al., 2019).
-A 10% CV is set to thetas (Gatel et al., 2019; Lauvernet and Muñoz-Carpena, 2018) and thetar is assigned a 25% CV (Gatel et al., 2019).
-A 10 % CV is set for mn and hq (Schwen et al., 2011; Alletto et al., 2015; Gatel et al., 2019).
+As commonly found in the literature (Coutadeur et al., 2002; Fox et al., 2010; Schwen et al., 2011; Dairon, 2015; Dubus et al., 2003; Dubus and Brown, 2002), a lognormal distribution is assigned to the saturated hydraulic conductivity Ks.
+A 20% coefficient of variation (CV) is used so as to remain representative of each soil horizon hydrodynamic behaviour.
+Distributions for Schaap-van Genuchten parameters could not be found in the literature; thus the empirical pore-connectivity parameter L is assigned a uniform distribution $\pm 20\%$ around the mean value (Zajac, 2010).
+As the matching point at saturation in the modified Mualem-van Genuchten conductivity curve Ko has the same physical meaning as Ks, a lognormal distribution is also assigned to this parameter and a 20% CV is set.
+Saturated water content thetas, residual water content thetar, van Genuchten parameter mn and air-entry pressure hg are assigned normal distributions (Schwen et al., 2011; Alletto et al., 2015; Dairon, 2015; Gatel et al., 2019).
+A 10 % CV is set for thetas (Gatel et al., 2019; Lauvernet and Muñoz-Carpena, 2018), and thetar is assigned a 25 % CV (Gatel et al., 2019).
+A 10 % CV is set for mn and hg (Schwen et al., 2011; Alletto et al., 2015; Gatel et al., 2019).
 A uniform distribution is assigned to organic carbon content moc (Lauvernet and Muñoz-Carpena, 2018).
-A triangular distribution is assigned to the Freundlich sorption coefficient Koc (Lauvernet and Muñoz-Carpena, 2018) and a normal distribution is assigned to the half life DT50.
-60% CV are assigned to Koc and DT50 distributions as such parameters are considered relatively uncertain (Dubus et al., 2003).
-Triangular distributions are assigned to Manning's roughness manning on plots and for the river bed (Lauvernet and Muñoz-Carpena, 2018; Gatel et al., 2019).
-A uniform distribution with a +/- 20 % range around the mean value is assigned to remaining input factors as little information could be found in the literature (Zajac, 2010).
+A triangular distribution is assigned to the Freundlich sorption coefficient Koc (Lauvernet and Muñoz-Carpena, 2018), and a normal distribution is assigned to the half-life DT50.
+A 60% CV is assigned to Koc and DT50 distributions as such parameters are considered relatively uncertain (Dubus et al., 2003).
+Triangular distributions are assigned to Manning's roughness (manning) on plots and for the river bed (Lauvernet and Muñoz-Carpena, 2018; Gatel et al., 2019).
+A uniform distribution with a $\pm 20\%$ range around the mean value is assigned to remaining input factors as little information could be found in the literature (Zajac, 2010).

 Using a fully distributed model such as PESHMELBA raises the issue of sampling strategy.
 Indeed, in this case study, even if the site is only composed of 14 surface units, the large number of soil horizons on the catchment, considering the hydrodynamic distinction between plots and VFSs, also dramatically increases the number of parameters.
 Sampling all parameters on each spatial unit leads to a huge number of simulations that could not be computationally afforded.
 Moreover, such independent sampling on a very large number of parameters may lead to misinterpretation of the sensitivity analysis results as the influence of physical processes could not be distinguished from spatial arrangement.
-For each sample, one set of soil parameters is therefore sampled for each soil horizon and those parameters are applied to all spatial units that contain this horizon which mantains the number of parameters to be considered in the GSA to 145.
+For each sample, one set of soil parameters is therefore sampled for each soil horizon, and those parameters are applied to all spatial units that contain this horizon which sets the number of parameters to be considered in the GSA at 145.